 Apart from spotting any opportunity in the market, you will be able to uncover their strengths and weaknesses.
 Then, you begin to understand what works, what you can master, what doesn’t work, how to make better decisions and what you can do to avoid mistakes.

-Throughout this process, you will understand your business strengths and weakness.
+Throughout this process, you will understand your business strengths and weaknesses.
 The deeper you get into your value proposition, the better position you can preserve in your customers’ memories.

 But how can you find competition?

 It always begins with research.
 First, use the right keywords that describe your company.
 Then check Google research for every competitor that appears and start your analysis.

 Be thorough and search every term in your company description, including all terms that cover your indirect rivals.
 Then combine terms that you can think of to find more potential competitors.